Lumpers and splitters: Software modelling

 Software engineering often proceeds by building models (sometimes known as model-driven architecture).
-A lumper is keen to generalize, and produces models with a small number of broadly defined objects.
-A splitter is reluctant to generalize, and produces models with a large number of narrowly defined objects.
+A lumper is keen to generalise, and produces models with a small number of broadly defined objects.
+A splitter is reluctant to generalise, and produces models with a large number of narrowly defined objects.
 Conversion between the two styles is not necessarily symmetrical.
 For example, if error messages in two narrowly defined classes behave in the same way, the classes can be easily combined.
 But if some messages in a broad class behave differently, every object in the class must be examined before the class can be split.
 This illustrates the principle that "splits can be lumped more easily than lumps can be split".

 Language classification

 There is no agreement among historical linguists about what amount of evidence is needed for two languages to be safely classified in the same language family.
-For this reason, many language families have had lumper–splitter controversies, including Altaic, Pama–Nyungan, Nilo-Saharan, and most of the larger families of the Americas.
+For this reason, many proposed language families have had lumper–splitter controversies, including Altaic, Pama–Nyungan, Nilo-Saharan, and most of the larger families of the Americas.
 At a completely different level, the splitting of a mutually intelligible dialect continuum into different languages, or lumping them into one, is also an issue that continually comes up, though the consensus in contemporary linguistics is that there is no completely objective way to settle the question.

 Splitters regard the comparative method (meaning not comparison in general, but only reconstruction of a common ancestor or protolanguage) as the only valid proof of kinship, and consider genetic relatedness to be the question of interest.
 American linguists of recent decades tend to be splitters.

 Lumpers are more willing to admit techniques like mass lexical comparison or lexicostatistics, and mass typological comparison, and to tolerate the uncertainty of whether relationships found by these methods are the result of linguistic divergence (descent from common ancestor) or language convergence (borrowing).
 Much long-range comparison work has been from Russian linguists belonging to the Moscow School of Comparative Linguistics, most notably Vladislav Illich-Svitych and Sergei Starostin.
-In the United States, Greenberg's and Ruhlen's work has been met with little acceptance from linguists.
+In the United States, Greenberg and Ruhlen's work has been met with little acceptance from linguists.
 Earlier American linguists like Morris Swadesh and Edward Sapir also pursued large-scale classifications like Sapir's 1929 scheme for the Americas, accompanied by controversy similar to that today.